Food and Bowl Guarding Aggressive Dogs

 The object of this exercise is to train him not to touch on command, once you have done this you can then stop him eating on command by using the “OFF” command Once you have reached this stage then occasionally approach his bowl and put in a tasty treat, he should never have, doubts that your proximity to his bowl is positive never negative.

 Below is a video showing Cesar Millan working with a bowl aggressive dog.
 Note that he hits the dogs and makes it far more fearful.
 He stands over it and does his macho posturing.
-I afraid he just looks ridiculous.
+I’m afraid he just looks ridiculous.
 This is an easy problem to overcome, what you do not need, is to try and dominate hit or threaten, it is not a dominance issue.
 I am afraid this man is adored and supported by millions of people that believe he is a credible dog trainer or behaviourist.

 He is nothing of the sort.
-Just from this clip, his behaviour against a fearful and nervous dog that could have been turned around in a couple of days maximum without punching or kicking the dog.
+Just from this clip, his behaviour against a fearful and nervous dog could have been turned around in a couple of days maximum without punching or kicking the dog.
 He has shown himself as a bully, and totally ignorant of why the dog was behaving in that way.
-He got bitten because of his one trick pony techniques.
-Amazingly he says "I did not see that coming" Well I did, a mile away.
+He got bitten because of his one-trick pony techniques.
+Amazingly he says “I did not see that coming” Well I did, a mile away.
 If he could not see it he should not be working with dogs.

 ©Stan Rawlinson May 2005 regularly updated